-LCD Panel Open - Model B
+System Map: LCD Panel Open - Model B

 The use of any portable electronic transmission devices aboard aircraft is usually prohibited.
-Make sure the WLAN, Bluetooth & 3G/4G are OFF if you are using the computer aboard aircraft by putting the system in to Airplane Mode (see Table 1 - 3, on page 1 - 12).
+Make sure the 3G/4G/WLAN/ Bluetooth module(s) are OFF if you are using the computer aboard aircraft.

+Use Fn + F11 Airplane Mode key combination to toggle Airplane Mode On/ Off, and check the LED indicator for the power status (see Table 1 - 4, on page 1 - 12).